-After giving your data analytics methodology real direction and knowing which questions need answering to extract optimum value from the information available to your organization, you should decide on your most valuable data sources and start collecting your insights – the most fundamental of all data analysis techniques.
+After giving your data analytics methodology some real direction, and knowing which questions need answering to extract optimum value from the information available to your organization, you should continue with democratization.

-Once you’ve set your data sources, started to gather the raw data you consider to offer potential value, and established clear-cut questions you want your insights to answer, you need to set a host of key performance indicators (KPIs) that will help you track, measure, and shape your progress in a number of key areas.
+Once you’ve set your sources, cleaned your data, and established clear-cut questions you want your insights to answer, you need to set a host of key performance indicators (KPIs) that will help you track, measure, and shape your progress in a number of key areas.

-KPIs are critical to both analysis methods in qualitative and quantitative research.
-This is one of the primary methods of analyzing data you certainly shouldn’t overlook.
+KPIs are critical to both qualitative and quantitative analysis research.
+This is one of the primary methods of data analysis you certainly shouldn’t overlook.

-To help you set the best possible KPIs for your initiatives and activities, explore our collection of key performance indicator examples.
+To help you set the best possible KPIs for your initiatives and activities, here is an example of a relevant logistics KPI: transportation-related costs.
+If you want to see more go explore our collection of key performance indicator examples.

-Having bestowed your data analysis techniques and methods with true purpose and defined your mission, you should explore the raw data you’ve collected from all sources and use your KPIs as a reference for chopping out any information you deem to be useless.
+Having bestowed your data analysis tools and techniques with true purpose and defined your mission, you should explore the raw data you’ve collected from all sources and use your KPIs as a reference for chopping out any information you deem to be useless.